Addictively Creamy Yogurt Tzatziki Recipe – A Great Dip For Parties

 Mince the garlic and dill, and toss it all together with the yogurt and olive oil.

-So now that you know how to make this healthy tzatziki recipe, let me know in the comments below what you’re eating it with!
+So now that you know how to make this yogurt tzatziki, let me know in the comments below what you’re eating it with!

 I love it with olive oil crackers, dolmas, toasted pita bread, falafel, and the list goes on.

-Honestly, I could eat a bowl of this tzatziki all by itself, it’s really that delicious!
+Honestly, I could eat a bowl of it all by itself, it’s really that delicious!

 And it’s even better after a couple of hours (or even a day) of thickening up in the fridge.